 Within the Castle Peak Hinterland is the popular hiking spot – Pineapple Mountain, or Por Lo Shan.
-The hill is literally named after the pineapple bun, and commonly referred to as the mini-canyon of Hong Kong.
+The hill is named after the pineapple bun and is commonly referred to as the mini-canyon of Hong Kong.
 I highly recommend a hike to Pineapple Mountain.

-After you’re done admiring the hinterland, it’s time to complete the Castle Peak Hike!
+After you’re done admiring the hinterland, it’s time to climb to the top of Castle Peak!

 The final climb to the Castle Peak Transmitting Station from the pavilion is relatively easy because it’s short.
 As you approach the various structures of the transmitting station, turn left and walk between the fence and the transmitting station.

 Behind the fences is the Castle Peak triangulation station marker.
-But the best part of the summit are the views!
+But the best part of the summit is the views!

 Walk to the edge of Castle Peak and look down to get a sense of what you’ve accomplished!
-And moreover, to appreciate the epic views!
+Moreover, to appreciate the epic views!